SystemsApproach/ops/preface.rst

-At the same time edge applications are moving to the forefront, increasing importance is also being placed on *digital sovereignty*, the ability of nations and organizations to control their own destiny.
+At the same time edge applications are moving to the forefront, increasing importance is also being placed on *digital sovereignty*, the ability of nations and organizations to control their destiny and their data.
 Cloud technology is important for running today's workloads, but access to that technology does not necessarily have to be bundled with outsourcing operational control.

 This book lays out a roadmap that a small team of engineers followed over the course of a year to stand up and operationalize an edge cloud